Best UHP Summer Tires 2026: 6 Top Picks

 Best overall: Michelin Pilot Sport 4S, because it offers a strong balance of grip, comfort, wet confidence, and tread life for many performance daily drivers.

-Best wet-grip focus: Continental SportContact 7 or Bridgestone Potenza Sport.
+Best wet-grip focus: Continental SportContact 7.

 Best quiet daily feel: Goodyear Eagle F1 Asymmetric 6.